ogulyurdakul/ogulyurdakul.github.io/_posts/2022-10-23-phil-of-cogsci.md

   - course essays
 ---

 *These are the weekly quizzes for the COGS517 Philosophy of Cognitive Science course I took during the Fall 2022 semester.
 They are relatively short (2-3 A4 sheets at most), so I decided to gather them in a single post as I write them.
 They are in chronological order, and as the course progresses they -more or less- follow a certain progression of topics and questions.
-While they start off heavily philosophy of mind centric, I expect them to turn to philosophy of cognitive science each week.*
+While they start off heavily philosophy of mind centric, I expect them to turn more to the philosophy of cognitive science each week.*

 1. [Is "autonomous" Same as "automated"?](/whatnot/2022/phil_of_cogsci/#autonomy)
 2. [Turing Tests and Chinese Rooms for Other Minds](/whatnot/2022/phil_of_cogsci/#tt_cra_other_minds)